Newtown Act: Amendment and repeal

-The Catholic Relief Act 1793 implicitly amended the Newtown Act, permitting Catholics to vote and specifying a different electoral oath.
-Clauses (sections) 1–7 of the Newtown Act were repealed by an act of 1795 (35 George III c.29).
+The Roman Catholic Relief Act 1793 implicitly amended the Newtown Act, permitting Catholics to vote and specifying a different electoral oath.
+Clauses (sections) 1–7 of the Newtown Act were repealed by an act of 1795 (35 Geo.
+3. c.
+29 (I)).
 The Acts of Union 1800 disenfranchised most Irish boroughs, and the corporations of many of these became defunct; clause 8 of the Newtown Act continued to apply to the remainder.
 In 1826, Sir John Newport tried unsuccessfully to introduced a bill to repeal clause 8.
 The Municipal Corporations (Ireland) Act 1840 abolished most corporations and reformed the remainder.
 This rendered the Newtown Act obsolete.
 Section 8 was repealed by the Statute Law Revision (Ireland) Act 1878.
 The entire act (only the title and preamble remained) was not formally repealed in the Republic of Ireland until the Statute Law Revision Act 2007.